Kadyrzhan/Lessons/README.md

 # Lessons
-My lessons, my home tasks and some mistakes which can become during the process of studying programming by C# language All materials are using from YouTube channel - #SimpleCode
+My lessons, homework and some errors that may arise in the process of learning C # programming All materials are used from YouTube channel - #SimpleCode